-Off-Campus Complaints: Alfred State takes judicial jurisdiction to the extent practical and possible, over all sexual misconduct cases as long as the person charged is a student, regardless of the enrollment status of the alleged victim,
+Off-Campus Complaints: Alfred State takes judicial jurisdiction to the extent practical and possible, over these type of cases as long as the person charged is a student, regardless of the enrollment status of the alleged victim,

 The College will also take judicial jurisdiction to the extent practical and possible, over all sexual misconduct cases that occur off campus, if the person being charged and the alleged victim is a student and the impact of the assault is likely to have a substantial effect on the alleged victim’s on-campus life and activities, or if the incident poses a threat or danger.

 To the extent practical and possible, Alfred State may also take judicial jurisdiction over students charged with off-campus sexual misconduct cases where the alleged victim is not a student.
 Complaints can also be brought against students when incidents take place during a period when the College is not in session (such as spring break).
 This policy does not include adjudicating incidents that occurred before the accused was matriculated or after the student has graduated.
 The College cannot hear complaints against students who have graduated.